poet-of-the-fall/carddivider/README.md

 ![Select the PDF](images/download_one1.png)
 ![Download the file](images/download_one2.png)

+## Printing the PDF

+You can read more about the different ideas on how to print the card dividers on Eikos [website](http://www.phenx.de/dominion-kartentrenner/).
+I personally print them on A4 self-adhesive paper like [these](https://www.avery-zweckform.com/produkt/universal-etiketten-l4735rev-100) and stick it onto thick black cardboards like [these](https://www.amazon.de/Folia-614-50-90-Fotokarton/dp/B000OZN29C/ref=pd_lpo_vtph_229_lp_tr_t_2?_encoding=UTF8&psc=1&refRID=QXMVJYTY91CVWSV4WC7V).

+**Remember that your printer setting may scale the output**.
+For my use case, this is absolutely fine, as the cut output is nearly the same with as the Dominion cards and fits perfectly into my box.
+If you want the slightly bigger ones, set the no-scaling-option before you print it.

 ## Compiling the PDFs

 You can use TexStudio or some other editor to edit the files and compile the PDFs.
 Remember to change your standard compiler to *lualatex* if you compile the PDFs with your editor.